AndrewGene/FilterValidate/README.md

 <li>Validation will also happen on PASTE and will stop entry if the pasted text is not valid for the given regex applied</li>
 <li>Objects can be passed into the validation/message functions via jQuery object or selector (with or without '#')</li>
 <li><b>Works well with ASP.NET (simply pass around the ID of the element--no need to worry about the server renaming it on the page)</b></li>
+<li>'Identify' feature will tell you what rules a string will match (try using it on keyup event)</li>
 </ul>

 <h2>Important</h2>